« All Events

 Sunday, November 2nd at 1:00 PM

-All are invited to a Vets Town Hall at Vermont’s State House on Sunday, November 2nd, 2025, at 1pm in Montpelier.
+All are invited to a Vets Town Hall in the House Chamber at Vermont’s State House on Sunday, November 2nd, 2025, at 1pm in Montpelier.
 Veterans are invited to speak about what their service means to them.
 Non-veterans are encouraged to attend and listen.
 This event is free, non-political, and all perspectives are valued.
 There will be no debate on American foreign policy.

 What to Expect